-Generally, it is understood that these expressions represent only the leading term in an expansion involving infinitely many terms in the metric fluctuation $h{ij}$ (in an expansion about flat space, the cosmological constant contribution does not appear).
+Nevertheless, it is generally understood that the above expressions represent only the leading term in an expansion involving infinitely many terms in the metric fluctuation $h{ij}$ (in an expansion about flat space, the cosmological constant contribution does not appear).
 Since Eq.
 (140) is just the leading term in the weak field expansion, no issue of perturbative renormalizability appears to this order.
 Nevertheless, higher orders are expected to bring in ultraviolet divergences which cannot be reabsorbed into a simple redefinition of the fundamental couplings G and $\lambda$ .
-Then the results presented in this paper [namely Eqs.
-(124), (128) and (135)] can be viewed therefore as an attempt to extend non-perturbatively the result of Eq.
-(140) beyond the inherent limitations of the weak field limit.
+Then the results presented in this paper [namely, Eqs.
+(124), (128), and (135)] can be viewed therefore as a first attempt in extending nonperturbatively the result of Eq.
+(140), beyond the inherent limitations of the weak field limit.